 Renderro is a DaaS solution that can be freely called PC-as-a-service.
-With Renderro Cloud Computers you can run any software and tasks you would normally do on your standard desktop device.
+With Renderro Cloud Desktops you can run any software and tasks you would normally do on your standard desktop device.
 The three-steps setup creates a whole cloud workplace for you and your team, and you are good to start working with Renderro in no more than 10 minutes.

 TGX technology, which ensures low latency and performance even at 4K resolution, makes it the ideal remote desktop for high-end graphics workstations and video applications.

 We also do not limit the users in what they can and cannot do on their remote PC.
-We do not put limits on what you can install on your DaaS, so it's up to you to decide how you use the power of our Cloud Computer.
+We do not put limits on what you can install on your DaaS, so it's up to you to decide how you use the power of our Cloud Desktop.

 Thanks to the fact that our DaaS is hosted by Amazon Web Service, we have the highest possible level of encryption and security guarantees, so that every user can be confident about their files and data.